Lasering/scala-expect/README.md

 #### Disadvantages
 * Some overhead since the fluent expect is just a builder for a core expect.
 * Mutable - the fluent expect has to maintain a state of the objects that have been built.
-* IDE's will easily mess the custom indentation.
+* Reformatting code in IDE's will mess the custom indentation.

 #### Example
 ```scala